Waste

 Increase process waste to reuse, recycle and recovery

-Annual improvement in spills and releases
+Annual improvement in spill release rate

 Reducing waste in our operations